agentmirv/randomtables/README.md

 ## What does this do?

 When this script is loaded in a Google Doc, **Random Tables** appears under the Add-ons menu.
 A **Show sidebar** option appears under the **Random Tables** Add-on menu.
 In the sidebar, use the load control to load a Google Sheet from a url.
 The Google Sheet must follow the format below.
-The sidebar will populate with buttons that call functions (random tables) in the Google Sheet, and write the result into the document.
+The sidebar will be populated with buttons that call functions (random tables) in the Google Sheet, and write the result into the document.

 Examples of buttons are:
 1. Roll d20 - return a number between 1 and 20